The Dreamers (2003 film): Rating

-On review aggregator Rotten Tomatoes, the film has a positive score of 60% based on 161 reviews, with an average rating of 6.18/10.
-The site's consensus reads, "Though lushly atmospheric, The Dreamers doesn't engage or provoke as much as it should".
-The 40 reviews gathered by Metacritic gave it an average score of 62/100, which places the film in the website's "generally favorable" category.
-A.O.
-Scott of The New York Times said the film was "disarmingly sweet and completely enchanting" and described it as "fus[ing] sexual discovery with political tumult by means of a heady, heedless romanticism that nearly obscures the film's patient, skeptical intelligence".
-The Times called it a "heady blend of Last Tango and Stealing Beauty, but one that combines the grubbily voyeuristic elements of each film rather than their relative strengths".
-Roger Ebert gave the film four stars, his highest rating, describing the film as "poignant" and "extraordinarily beautiful".

 Music and soundtrack

 The music advisors were Julien Civange and Charles Henri de Pierrefeu.
 Janice Ginsberg is credited as music supervisor and Nick Laird-Clowes as music consultant.
-The soundtrack was released in February 2004; Allmusic gave it three out of five, noting that "while its juxtapositions of French tradition and counterculture are jarring at times, Dreamers still does a worthy job of capturing the film's personal and political revolutions through music."
+The soundtrack was released in February 2004; AllMusic gave it three out of five, noting that "while its juxtapositions of French tradition and counterculture are jarring at times, Dreamers still does a worthy job of capturing the film's personal and political revolutions through music."